Holonomy theorem for finite semigroups: Examples

-Let $A$ be a finite alphabet and denote by $\operatorname{RC}(A^k)$ the set of right congruences on $A^k$.
-As shown in~\cite{RSS.2016a,RSS.2016b}, every right congruence can be approximated by a special right congruence and special right congruences are in bijection with semaphore codes.
-A \defn{semaphore code} \cite{BPR.2010} is a suffix code $\mathcal{S}$ over $A$ (i.e., all elements in the code are incomparable in suffix order) for which there is a right action in the following sense: If $u \in \mathcal{S}$ and $a\in A$, then $ua$ has a suffix in $\mathcal{S}$.
-The right action $u.a$ is the suffix of $ua$ that is in $\mathcal{S}$.
+holds for all $u,v \in A^k$ and $w \in A^+$.
+Then the set $\rho\backslash A^k$ of all $\rho$-classes becomes a left zero semigroup under the operation $(\rho u)(\rho v) = \rho u$.
+We denote by $\operatorname{LC}(A^k)$ the set of left congruences on $A^k$.
+As shown in~\cite{RSS.2016a,RSS.2016b}, every left congruence can be approximated by a special left congruence and special left congruences are in bijection with semaphore codes.
+A \defn{semaphore code} \cite{BPR.2010} is a prefix code $\mathcal{S}$ over $A$ (i.e., all elements in the code are incomparable in prefix order) for which there is a left action in the following sense: If $a\in A$ and $u \in \mathcal{S}$, then $au$ has a prefix in $\mathcal{S}$.
+The left action $a\cdot u$ is the prefix of $au$ that is in $\mathcal{S}$.

-If $(S,A)$ is the finite semigroup associated to a right congruence, then the special right congruence corresponds to $\mathsf{KR}_{\operatorname{left}}(S,A)$ as shown in~\cite{RhodesSchilling.2019}.
+\begin{remark} In fact, \cite{RSS.2016a,RSS.2016b} use right congruences and semaphore codes are suffix codes.
+But as outlined in the introduction, in applications the left action is usually used.
+See also~\cite{RhodesSchilling.2019}. \end{remark}